-We have audited the accompanying consolidated balance sheets of Rocky Brands, Inc. and Subsidiaries (the Company) as of December 31, 2015 and 2014, and the related consolidated statements of comprehensive income, shareholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2015, 2014 and 2013.
+We have audited the accompanying consolidated balance sheets of Rocky Brands, Inc. and Subsidiaries (the Company) as of December 31, 2016 and 2015, and the related consolidated statements of comprehensive income, shareholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2016, 2015 and 2014.
 Our audits also included the financial statement schedule listed in the index at Item 15(a)(2).
-The Company's management is responsible for these consolidated financial statements and financial statements schedule.
-Our responsibility is to express an opinion on these consolidated financial statements and schedule based on our audits.
+The Company's management is responsible for these consolidated financial statements and financial statements and schedule based on our audits.